AverageBlank/URLShortener/USER_GUIDE.md

 A: There’s usually no limit, so shorten as many URLs as you’d like!
 Just remember that some apps may have usage limits for anonymous users.

 Q: Do my shortened URLs ever expire?
-A: Yes, currently, all shortened links will eventually expire after a certain period.
-There’s no option to make a link permanent at this time.
+A: No, shortened links that have been created will never expire.

 Q: Can I track who clicked my link?
 A: Tracking usually shows click counts, but it doesn’t track individual users for privacy reasons.